Discharge from Bankruptcy

 When a bankrupt repays his debt in full or makes a settlement offer which is accepted by a majority (in number) of his creditors representing at least 75% of the total debt owed, the Bankruptcy Order made against him will be annulled.

 In the case of a settlement offer, the outcome of the annulment is dependent on the creditors.
-If the creditors accept the proposal, a Certificate of Annulment will be issued under Section 95A of the Bankruptcy Act (Chapter 20).
+If the creditors accept the proposal, a Certificate of Annulment will be issued under section 95A of the Bankruptcy Act Cap.
+20, 2009 Rev Ed or section 358 of the Insolvency, Restructuring and Dissolution Act 2018.

 The annulment of the Bankruptcy Order has the effect of putting the debtor in the same position as if no Bankruptcy Order had been made against him, but it does not release the debtor from any provable debts which have not been filed against him when the bankruptcy was in force.